Raising the 'barre' for fitness

 “Our motto is we keep you guessing and you keep your body guessing,” Hackett said.
 “Every single class is going to be different, as my instructors mix and match the pieces that go into successful workouts.
 It’s a welcoming environment and my teaching staff is very special.
 I pay my instructors more than the going wage.
 I incentivize them and they make extra money on certain class packages.
 I have a great team and I treat them well.
 Accordingly, our clients — who range in age from their 20s up to 82 — have seen great results.”

-BodyByBarre is located at 1952 Tamiami Trail South, Venice.
-Class times range from 8 a.m. to 8 p.m. most days.
+BodyByBarre is located at 1952 Tamiami Trail South, in Venice.
+Class times range from 8 a.m.-8 p.m. most days.
 For more information, call 941-786-5955, log on to BodyByBarre.me or visit the Facebook page.

 Post a comment as